-To fulfill REA Measure 3a (updating modelling to show whether water will meet water quality objectives defined in REA Measure 1 before depositing processed kimberlite into the pit(s) and underground), as part of re-initiating the Water Licence Amendment, DDMI updated the water quality modelling a third time to meet the requirements of approval before depositing processed kimberlite into the pit(s) and underground.
+To fulfill REA Measure 3a (updating modelling, i.e., Stage 1, to show whether water will meet water quality objectives defined in REA Measure 1 before depositing processed kimberlite into the pit(s) and underground), as part of re-initiating the Water Licence Amendment in 2000, DDMI updated the water quality modelling to meet the requirements for approval before depositing processed kimberlite into the pit(s) and underground.
 The modelling focused exclusively on the A418 mine area as the preferred immediate deposition area.

 This model update was intended to much more accurately represent the most up to date PK deposition quantities and consolidation properties, the mine flooding sequence and Lac de Gras (LDG) reconnection plans and long-term exchange with LDG.
-Wherever reasonable, this model update also replaced previous model simplifying assumptions (e.g. site runoff negligible and excluded) with new modelled processes (e.g. daily site runoff loads to pit lake based on closure chemical and water balance).
+Wherever reasonable, this model update also replaced previous model simplifying assumptions (e.g., site runoff negligible and excluded) with new modelled processes (e.g., daily site runoff loads to pit lake based on closure chemical and water balance).
 This complex model framework included: 1) consolidation modelling to estimate the rate of PK consolidation (porewater release) over 200 years; 2) GoldSim volume and mass balance modelling to demonstrate initial conditions in the pit lake; and 3) long-term two-dimensional (2D) CE-QUAL-W2 (W2) modelling to demonstrate vertical movement of PK porewater in the pit lake linked with a threedimensional (3D) MIKE3 flexible mesh modelling to simulate effects into and across LDG.
 This model framework was subjected to over thirty (30) sensitivity analysis runs intended to simulate the full range of plausible scenarios.
 The updated predictions of this model are considered sufficiently accurate to inform the necessary internal and external decisions at the current project stage gate.

-The key result of this new modelling was that the water quality in the A418 pit lake surface 40 meters remained below AEMP benchmarks over the long term.
+The key result of this new modelling was that the water quality in the A418 pit lake surface 40 meters remained below AEMP benchmarks over the long term; the WLWB has since approved the aforementioned water quality modelling and issued an Amended Diavik Water Licence with conditions for the PKMW Project.